dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 #### Renew by date

-This is the date a year after you purchased your domain.
+This is the date one year after you purchased your domain.
 You'll own the domain until this date, even if you're not using it.

-To prevent the domain from going into the expiration process we recommend [turning on Auto Renewal](/articles/domain-auto-renewal/).
+To prevent the domain from going into the expiration process, we recommend [turning on Auto Renewal](/articles/domain-auto-renewal/).
 This prevents the stress of forgetting to renew your domain.
-We will begin the renewal process a month before the domain expires ensuring everything is set and ready to go before your renewal date.
+We'll begin the renewal process a month before the domain expires, ensuring everything is ready to go before your renewal date.

-If you forgot to turn on the Auto Renewal and you want to keep the domain, that's okay.
-There is a [lengthy expiration process](/articles/what-happens-when-domain-expires/) and time to get it back.
-If you wait too long and it's in the Redemption Period, there will be a penalty fee, typically $100, you'll be required to pay in addition to the standard renewal costs.
+If you forgot to turn on the Auto Renewal, and you want to keep the domain, there's a [lengthy expiration process](/articles/what-happens-when-domain-expires/) and time to get it back.
+If you wait too long, and it's in the Redemption Period, you'll be required to pay a penalty fee, typically $100, in addition to the standard renewal costs.

-Below the Renew by date you will see the option to turn on Auto Renew with what the standard registration costs.
+Below the renew by date, you'll see the option to turn on Auto Renew with the standard registration costs.

 #### Transfer this domain to another provider:

-If you are looking to move the domain to another provider, you will need to unlock the domain and request an authorization code.
+If you want to move a domain to another provider, unlock the domain and request an authorization code.
 This is done with one click following these steps [here](/articles/transferring-domain-away/).

 <note>
-You will not be able to transfer your domain for 60 days after accepting the push from ClickFunnels.
-This is due to the 60 day ICANN [lock after a change of registrant](/articles/icann-60-day-lock-registrant-change/).
+You won't be able to transfer your domain for 60 days after accepting the push from ClickFunnels.
+This is due to the 60-day ICANN [lock after a change of registrant](/articles/icann-60-day-lock-registrant-change/).
 </note>

 ### Contact

-This is the information you provided when you moved the domain over.
+This is the information you provided when you moved the domain.
 This is the ownership contact information for Whois.
-You should not need to make any changes to this, unless you spot an error or your information changes.
+You shouldn't need to make any changes to this unless you spot an error or your information changes.

-Under this, you'll see the option to [enable Whois Privacy](/articles/whois-privacy/).
-This is at to your discretion, but know that per GDPR common TLDs like `.COM` automatically redact the information in the Whois information.
+You'll see the option to [enable WHOIS Privacy](/articles/whois-privacy/).
+This is at your discretion.
+Per GDPR, common TLDs like `.COM` automatically redact the information in the WHOIS information.
 You can learn more about this [here](/articles/domain-privacy-after-gdpr/).

 ### Activity

 Any [changes you make](/articles/activity-tracking/#activity-tracking-at-the-domain-level) to your DNS will show here for reference.
-If you make a lot of changes, or want to look back on a change you made a while ago, you can select View to look it over.
+If you make a lot of changes, or want to look back on a change you made a while ago, select View to look it over.

 ### DNS